-For more information regarding the Student Ability Success Center, click here
+For more information regarding Student Health Services, click here

 The individual hired into this role will work on-campus at SDSU in San Diego.
 Education and Experience

 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.
-Starting salary upon appointment not expected to exceed $1,577.55 per month.
+Starting salary upon appointment is not expected to exceed $3,069 per month.